-4.7.4 Selecting the recording and replay sources
+4.7.4 Selecting the Recording and Replay Sources

-The Tracking Hub can record two sources of data.
-The parameters coming from the tracking system can be recorded separately, and is sent to the rig during replay.
-This makes it possible to correct wrong offsets and rig setup after the data was recorded.

-The second source is the finally baked camera matrix, which will be recorded after the rig calculations has taken place.
-Therefore, this data can not be modified.
+Tracking Hub can record two sources of data.
+The parameters coming from the tracking system can be recorded separately, and are sent to the rig during replay.
+This enables correcting offsets and rig setup after the data was recorded.
+The second source is the finally baked camera matrix, which is recorded after the rig calculations have taken place.
+This data can not be modified.

 The following screenshot shows the parameter selection for a tracking system.
 For every parameter, recording and replay can be checked in a check box.
 An individual delay can be given for every parameter.
-Replay for a parameter is activated when replay is checked and the post time code differs by more than five fields from the live time code.
+Replay for a parameter is activated when replay is checked and the post timecode differs by more than five fields from the live timecode.